 Brittany Sievers received her Bachelor of Arts in Studio Art from DePauw University in Greencastle, Indiana and MFA from Louisiana State University.
 During her time as a graduate student, Brittany was awarded the Outstanding Student Achievement in Contemporary Sculpture Award and the Aeschlimann Art-St-Urban Spring Residency in Switzerland.
 In 2021, Brittany was awarded an Ohio Arts Council Individual Excellence Award in 3D.
-Brittany went on to teach ceramics as a Part-Time Professor of Art and Art History at DePauw University and was the 3D studio coordinator at Vincennes University, and taught all 3D courses while managing the ceramic and sculpture studio at Muskingum University.
+Brittany went on to teach ceramics at DePauw University, served as the 3D studio coordinator at Vincennes University, and taught all 3D courses while managing the ceramic and sculpture studio at Muskingum University.
 She is currently a Visiting Assistant Professor of Art teaching ceramics and foundations at Lawrence University in Appleton, WI.

 In noticing these relationships, I aim to create a platform for each viewer to become mindful of the sourced material.
 I ask the viewer to actively notice the touch of my hand, the contrast of sleek to handcrafted, and the area this work fills.
 This act of observing derives from the ideas of social psychologist Ellen Langer: “the simple act of actively noticing things.”
 With the hopes that this action of noticing, creates a mindful presence in the space.